Checking China: What is the Quad alliance?

-MELBOURNE (AFP) - Foreign ministers of the "Quad" - the United States, India, Australia and Japan - meet in Melbourne on Friday (Feb 11), cementing an alliance designed to counter China's forceful push across the Asia-Pacific region.
+MELBOURNE • Foreign ministers of the "Quad" - the United States, India, Australia and Japan - met in Melbourne yesterday, cementing an alliance designed to counter China's forceful push across the Asia-Pacific region.

 The grouping has emerged and receded from prominence over the years but gained new traction following deadly border clashes between India and China in 2020, and a recent surge in Australian diplomatic and commercial confrontations with Beijing.